 *Not intended to be tax advice.
 Consult your tax professional.

 The longer you pay for your home, the more of it you own.
 (That’s called equity, and it can increase your net worth.)**

 **Not intended as financial advice.
 Consult your financial adviser.

 Living in a neighborhood gives you a whole network of friends and connections.

 When it's your house, you get to choose what goes on the walls, what hangs from the ceilings, and who comes in and out your doors (kids/pets/friends).

 Bad: Below 600

-We can also help you come up with a personal plan to become mortgage ready and qualify for a loan—just get in touch with a loan officer near you.
+Want more help putting together a personal plan to qualify for a loan?
+We’d be happy to help.
+Just get in touch with a loan officer near you.